sameerabalay/Dockless_Mobility/final-proposal.md

 * data - downloaded data (raw and cleaned)
 * output - results
 * database - database scripts
+* documents - documents used for analysis and research

 **Length**: Each of the numbered points should have at a few complete sentences to address them.